ezakto/react-intlstrings/README.md

 ### Passing arguments to a plain function

 If you define your message as a function, JSX props will be passed as the first argument.
-But, what happens when you want to define a function but you're not calling it as a component?
+But, what happens when you want to define a function but you're not calling it via JSX?
 There's an optional second argument in the plain call to do that.

 ```js
 Intl.add('en', {